 I am very passionate about education and literacy.
 I have volunteered teaching adults how to read and read on better levels.
 I have a BBA in Administrative Management from University of Houston-Downtown and a Masters of Public Administration from Texas Southern University.
 My specialties are Reading, Writing, History, Social Studies and Government.
 I did extremely well in these subjects and was asked to help other students in these subjects as well.
 I enjoy many activities such as reading, writing, playing pool, and I am an avid NFL and NBA fan.
 I am also a movie fanatic.
 I am learning to lead a healthier lifestyle and incorporate more exercise and healthier meal options.
 I am not so focused on the lesson that I forget to make learning fun.
 I believe that if you enjoy what you are learning, you will want to learn more.
 I am eager to help and looking forward to being able to assist you in reaching your educational goals.

-University of Houston-Downtown - BA, Administrative Management
+Undergraduate Degree: University of Houston-Downtown - Bachelor in Arts, Administrative Management

-Texas Southern University - MPA, Public Administration
+Graduate Degree: Texas Southern University - Master in Public Health Administration, Public Administration

 What is your teaching philosophy?